dogs playing in summer

 Hiking is a very popular summer activity enjoyed by owners and dogs alike.
 Unfortunately, critters and toxic plants also thrive in the summer.

-The Ottawa Humane Society recommends that you talk to your vet about flea and tick prevention, as well as heartworm and Lyme disease, which are more common in the summer.
+The Ontario Humane Society recommends that you talk to your vet about flea and tick prevention, as well as heartworm and Lyme disease, which are more common in the summer.

-In addition, you can keep your pet safe by paying close attention when hiking in the woods or long grass areas.
+In addition, you can keep your pet safe by paying close attention while hiking in the woods or long-grass areas.
 Look out for poison ivy, poison oak and other toxic plants.
 After hikes, inspect your dog for bug bites, stings, rashes or ticks.
-Keeping your dog's fur brushed and unmatted can also help you spot issues early on.
+Keeping your dog's fur brushed and free of mats can also help you spot issues early.

 Travel tips

 Travelling with your furry best friend can lead to long-lasting memories.
-To ensure a smooth trip for everyone involved, consider checking out the local vaccine rules of the place you are visiting.
+To ensure a smooth trip for everyone involved, consider checking the local vaccination rules for the place you are visiting.
 If travelling with an RV or car, ensure your dog is always securely fastened and never left unattended in a hot vehicle.

 Summer is full of endless possibilities, and keeping your dog safe, healthy, and happy is easy with the right tools and tricks.
 Pet insurance can provide an added layer of peace of mind so you can focus on what matters – fun in the sun with your pup.